Scripture Reading: Psalms 149 - 150 …

 "Praise God in His sanctuary; praise Him in His mighty heavens.
 Praise Him for His acts of power; praise Him for His surpassing greatness.
 Praise Him with the sounding of the trumpet, praise Him with the harp and lyre, praise Him with tambourine and dancing, praise Him with the strings and flute, praise Him with the clash of cymbals, praise Him with resounding cymbals.
 Let everything that has breath praise the LORD.
 PRAISE THE LORD!"
 (150:1-6).

 "O LORD, my God, I praise YOU and I rejoice in YOU!!!
 I am a sinner, saved by grace, and I humbly receive the salvation that is mine through the shed blood of Jesus Christ.
-Move my heart, O God, to rejoice in You, my Creator, for long before I have loved You, You have delighted in me, Your child.
+Move my heart, O God, to rejoice in You, my Creator.
 When I think that You see me in Christ as holy and that You call me a "saint," my heart is overwhelmed with thanksgiving and praise!
 Thank You, Father, for Your amazing, wonderful, marvelous grace.
 Help me to live in a constant state of praise before Your throne as I come to You in Jesus' name, Amen"